sparrdrem/rpi-roa/README.md

 * [ReactOS AMD64/ARM Compilation Notes](https://reactos.org/wiki/AMD64)
 * [ReactOS Build Environment (Specifically for ARM Builds)](https://download.reactos.org/reactos/RosBE-Windows/arm/1.0/RosBE-ARM-1.0.exe)

+### Don't want to wait for us?

+You don't have to wait for an ARM build to be published here.
+Just install the RosBE, download the SVN. configure the source code, and run `cmd.exe /t:0A /k [drive]:\path\to\RosBE.cmd arm` which will build ROS in ARM.
+Then just use ninja and create livecd iso of ROS (exports as 'reactos-arm.iso').
+Source: [AMD64 - ReactOS Wiki](https://reactos.org/wiki/AMD64#Building_amd64_port)

 # ReactOS on ARM (Raspberry Pi)
 ReactOS (ROS) on ARM research

+## Update: 12-18-2018 23:42:47

+It has been about a month since the last update.
+We will start attempting an ARM build compile on Thursday.
+We cannot however guarantee ReactOS will work on RPi at the moment however anybody who wants to pitch in and help the project are welcome to.

 ## Update: 11-29-2018 22:06:52